 Figures 7-9 below summarize the changes in hormones across the overnight period.
-We conducted a post-hoc analysis which divided the subjects in this study into two groups, based on their hormone and androgen levels at baseline: poor disease control and good disease control.
-In the poor disease control group, there were 11 patients at doses equal to 200mg, six of whom received 200mg once per day in Cohort A and five of whom received 100mg twice per day in Cohort C, and 12 patients at doses greater than 200mg, six of whom received 600mg once per day and the same six of whom received 1,000mg once per day.
-In the good disease control group, there were six patients, one patient at 200mg once per day in Cohort A and five patients at doses greater than 200mg, each receiving 200mg twice per day in Cohort B.
+We conducted a post-hoc analysis which divided the subjects in this study into two groups, based on patients with highly elevated levels of adrenal hormones at baseline and patients on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline.
+Of the patients with highly elevated levels of adrenal hormones at baseline, there were 11 patients at doses equal to 200mg, six of whom received 200mg once per day in Cohort A and five of whom received 100mg twice per day in Cohort C, and 12 patients at doses greater than 200mg, six of whom received 600mg once per day and the same six of whom received 1,000mg once per day.
+There were six patients on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline, one patient at 200mg once per day in Cohort A and five patients at doses greater than 200mg, each receiving 200mg twice per day in Cohort B.

-Patients in the poor disease control group had baseline levels of ACTH, 17-OHP, and A4 that were substantially above the target goal for these hormones (ACTH target of 63.3 pg/mL, 17-OHP target of 1200 ng/dL and A4 target of 152 ng/dL for males and 262 ng/dL for females).
+Patients with highly elevated levels of adrenal hormones at baseline had baseline levels of ACTH, 17-OHP, and A4 that were substantially above the target goal for these hormones (ACTH target of 63.3 pg/mL, 17-OHP target of 1200 ng/dL and A4 target of 152 ng/dL for males and 262 ng/dL for females).
 Subsequent to receiving tildacerfont for 14 days, the mean levels of all three hormones were generally reduced throughout the overnight period from 10:00 p.m. to 8:00 a.m.
 These reductions were observed despite no changes in glucocorticoid dosing.
-We believe that the reductions in the poor disease control group demonstrated proof of concept and supported further studies to assess the ability of tildacerfont to reduce hormones.
+We believe that the reductions in patients with highly elevated levels of adrenal hormones at baseline demonstrated proof-of-concept and supported further studies to assess the ability of tildacerfont to reduce hormones.

-Patients in the good disease control group had mean baseline levels of ACTH and A4 that were already below the target goal for these hormones.
-Treatment with tildacerfont did not lead to clinically meaningful reduction of these levels, suggesting that administering tildacerfont in good disease control patients has a low risk of excessive adrenal suppression.
+Patients on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline had mean baseline levels of ACTH and A4 that were already below the target goal for these hormones.
+Treatment with tildacerfont did not lead to clinically meaningful reduction of these levels, suggesting that administering tildacerfont in these patients have a low risk of excessive adrenal suppression.
 We believe the observed changes in these hormones are reflective of typical day-to-day variation in these patients.
-Treatment of patients with good disease control who had elevated levels of 17-OHP led to a modest decrease in 17-OHP.
+Treatment of these patients who had elevated levels of 17-OHP led to a modest decrease in 17-OHP.

 Figure 7.
-Change from baseline in ACTH (pg/mL) in poor and good disease control patients during the overnight period (SPR001-201).
+Change from baseline in ACTH (pg/mL) in patients during the overnight period (SPR001-201).

 Figure 8.
-Change from baseline in 17-OHP (ng/dL) in poor and good disease control patients during the overnight period (SPR001-201).
+Change from baseline in 17-OHP (ng/dL) in patients during the overnight period (SPR001-201).

 Figure 9.
-Change from baseline in A4 (ng/dL) in poor and good disease control patients (SPR001-201).
+Change from baseline in A4 (ng/dL) (SPR001-201).